ktrnthsnr/Book-Search-Engine/README.md

     ```
 - Npm packages installed under the /client folder:
      - Under the /client folder, create a .gitignore file in the root and add `node_modules` to this file
-     - Create the React App tool if cloned the repo, by running in the bash terminal
+     - Create the React App tool if cloned the repo, by first changing directory to the cient folder
         - $ `cd client`
         - $ `npx create-react-app .`
         - (New installs without repo cloning, run $ `npx create-react-app client`)